SamsTheNerd/monthofswords/README.md

 - Cursed Sword: Deals 5% of your target's health in exchange for 5% of your own.
 - Divine Sword: Blesses the wielder with a variety of effects when used.
 Has a 2 minute cooldown.
 - Sword Gummy: Silly sword snack, yum yum yum.
+- Stealth Sword: Throw smoke bombs and sneak attack your foes
+- Moon Sword: Deals 1.5 more damage under the moon's light

 and more to come !